bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 ### Step 1: Download and Run Script

 Downloaded script will help you to manage bitmark node container.
 The  installation of the script will pull down a latest bitmark node container image from docker hub and then start a bitmark node container for you.
-To check what functions the script supports and how to run it, simply run ``` bash install-node-linux-mac.sh```.  or ```bitmarkNode-HyperV.bat```.
+To check what functions the script supports and how to run it, simply run ``` bash install-node-linux-mac.sh``` on linux or mac.  or ```bitmarkNode-HyperV.bat``` on windows.

 +  Linux and mac users